dlpbc/keras-kinetics-i3d/README.md

 # License
 - All code in this repository are licensed under the MIT license as specified by the LICENSE file.
-- The i3d (rgb and flow) weights were ported from the ones released [Deepmind](https://deepmind.com) in this [repository](https://github.com/deepmind/kinetics-i3d) under [Apache-2.0 License](https://github.com/deepmind/kinetics-i3d/blob/master/LICENSE)
+- The i3d (rgb and flow) pretrained weights were ported from the ones released [Deepmind](https://deepmind.com) in this [repository](https://github.com/deepmind/kinetics-i3d) under [Apache-2.0 License](https://github.com/deepmind/kinetics-i3d/blob/master/LICENSE)